 The Council meeting agenda is a public document, although parts of it may be withheld if any of the above circumstances apply.
-Greater Wellington's website www.gw.govt.nz and the Council Secretariat have meeting agendas which members of the public can access.
+Greater Wellington's website www.gw.govt.nz, public reception areas at the Council's Wellington and Masterton offices, and the Council Secretariat have meeting agendas which members of the public can access.